prakashar11/AppSecPipeline/README.md

 # Use case

 Run identified set of SAST & DAST tools from Jenkins and get tools findings into DefectDojo.
 This will help the security team to control which tools to run to secure a software product under development and track findings to closure (either fixed or archived).
-If cloud configuration audit tools along with run time scanning tools, then it would give a holistic view of dev & ops security posture
+If cloud configuration audit tools along with runtime scanning tools, then it would give a holistic view of dev & ops security posture

 TODO:
 1. Extending similar integration with Spinnaker